inURwhey/transparent-talent-monorepo/Documentation/BACKLOG.md

 ## Unrefined Ideas & Brainstorming
 *This section is an inbox for raw ideas.
 During a "Session Summary" they will be refined, scored, and moved into the prioritized backlog below.*
+Phase 1 (Current): User-driven, on-demand analysis.
+One user submits one job, we run one expensive analysis.
+This is what we have just hardened.
+Phase 2 (Medium-Term): A two-stage system.
+Lightweight Pre-Screening: A "gross" calculation (likely a fast, cheaper SQL query or a very simple model) runs across many user:job pairs to find promising candidates.
+Detailed Analysis: The full, expensive AI analysis (like we have now) is only triggered for the high-potential pairs identified in the pre-screening.
+Phase 3 (Long-Term): ML-driven clustering.
+Users and jobs are grouped by similarity.
+Analyses are run on cluster-to-cluster matches, creating massive efficiency and uncovering non-obvious opportunities.

 ---